eithanshavit/eithanshavit.github.io/about.md

 This website is an attempt to document my experiments with various mediums such as web development, photography, hardware design, mobile apps, and carpentry.

-Please contact me at *EithanShavit at gmail dot com*.
+Please email me at *me at eithanshavit dot com*
 Or checkout my [Linkedin](https://www.linkedin.com/pub/eithan-shavit/2a/773/242).